airsdk/airsdk.dev/docs/basics/create-an-app.md

 }
 ```

-You can now debug the project from Visual Studio Code or run the `asconfigc` command.
+You can now debug the project from the Visual Studio Code IDE or run the `asconfigc` command.

 More information: